PART 1: “WILLIE … ALMOST MICKEY … AND THE DUKE”

 Orlando Cepeda, one of baseball’s younger star sluggers, was a San Francisco favorite.
 He was an established star.

-Koufax had yet to reach that portion of his career that would get everyone’s attention.
-At that time, Cepeda-for- Koufax might not have seemed logical for San Francisco.
+Koufax had yet to reach a portion of his career that would get everyone’s attention.
+At that time, Cepeda-for-Koufax might not have seemed logical for San Francisco.

-Koufax had a little success in his early years, but had yet to really hit his consistently Hall of Fame stride.
+Koufax had a little success in his early years, but had yet to reach his consistently Hall of Fame stride.
 In his mind, apparently, the Dodgers weren’t treating him respectfully.

-Between 1961 and his final season, 1966, Koufax was unhittable, unforgettable and, evidently, untradeable.
+By 1961, through his final season in 1966, Koufax was unhittable, unforgettable and, evidently, untradeable.

 “Are you telling me that you guys almost had Sandy Koufax, Juan Marichal and Gaylord Perry on the same pitching staff?”
-It would have been a couple of years before Perry joined the Giants’ staff.
+Perry was still a season, or two, away from San Francisco.

 Willie didn’t answer.
 Just kept chewing.
 I wasn’t all that much of an interest to him.
-At the moment, though, I was the only one sitting near him to chat about this remarkable trade possibility.
+At that moment, though, I was sitting near him enough to chat about this remarkable trade possibility.

 “How close do you think this came to happening?”

-I should mention this: During this entire chat, Willie Mays never looked at me.
-Not once.
-Didn’t have to, though.
+I should mention this: During our entire chat, Willie never really looked at me.
+Maybe an occasional glance.
+Didn’t have to look at me, though.
 This was more than I’d bargained for.
-I don’t even know if he had even heard that last question.

-At that point, more people started entering the tent.
+At that point, more people started entering this VIP center.
 Food was being served.
-Willie Mays acknowledged some of the people he’d played golf with that day.
+Willie acknowledged people he’d played golf with that day.
 My time with him was apparently over.

 I watched him shake hands with a few guys.